camaraproject/Governance/GOVERNANCE.md

 Sub-projects are documented in the respective sub directory of the APIs directory.

 Each sub-project must have a MAINTAINERS.md file.
 A sub-project should have at least one maintainer.
 Ideally a sub-project is managed by two or more maintainers, depending on the size and scope of the sub-project.
 Here, the responsibilities must be clearly agreed upon between all of the maintainers.
 This includes coordinating who is responsible for which issues and pull requests.
-Each maintainer should also be listed in the [Participants](./PARTICIPANTS.MD) file and in the contributor list of the [NOTICE](./NOTICE) file in the root directory.
+Each maintainer should also be listed in the [Participants](./PARTICIPANTS.MD) file and in the contributors list of the [NOTICE](./NOTICE) file in the root directory.

 Some sub-projects may have distinct (although sometimes overlapping) sets of contributors and maintainers, who act as the sub-project’s technical leaders, organizers and facilitators.